-10. The Authority to develop and publish a set list of objective decision-making criteria, stipulating when it would be inappropriate to grant a liquor licence.

-- 11. The Authority to partner with NSW Health to develop a geographical mapping tool to objectively indicate locations that are (or are not) appropriate for liquor outlets. - 12.
-Appoint a minimum of two positions on the ILGA Board to eligible candidates with health qualifications and significant health experience. - 13.
+- 10. The Authority to develop and publish a set list of objective decision-making criteria, stipulating when it would be inappropriate to grant a liquor licence. - 11.
+The Authority to partner with NSW Health to develop a geographical mapping tool to objectively indicate locations that are (or are not) appropriate for liquor outlets. - 12.
+Appoint a minimum of two positions on the ILGA Board to eligible candidates with health qualifications and relevant public health experience, including experience in public health policy work relating to alcohol and experience analysing and interpreting health data related to alcohol. - 13.
 Allocate significant weighting to submissions provided by the Local Health Authority regarding liquor licensing decisions. - 14.
 Decision reports to be made mandatory and published online for all liquor licensing decisions where objections were received from the community.